 Scene It?
 (2002)

 For 2 to 20 players (best with 4 to 6 players), ages 12 and up.
 Designed by Dave Long and Craig Kinzer, published by Screenlife / Mattel.

 Scene It? was the first game to successfully incorporate a DVD into gameplay, paving the way for an entire genre.
 Using the included DVD, players answer a series of movie trivia questions to advance along the track on the game board.
 The various types of questions take good advantage of the visual nature of watching a DVD.
-Numerous Scene It? games have been... published since the original, including editions based on Disney, ESPN, Harry Potter, James Bond, Seinfeld, Star Trek, Turner Classic Movies, and more.
-Scene It? earned a spot on my list of the 50 most significant games since 1800.
+Numerous Scene It? games have been published since the original, including editions based on Disney, ESPN, Harry Potter, James Bond, Seinfeld, Star Trek, Turner Classic Movies, and more.
+Scene It? earned a spot on our list of the 50 most significant games since 1800.

 20 of 20

 For 3 to 6 players, ages 10 and up.
 Designed by Sid Sackson, published by Face 2 Face Games.